lukeed/generator-taskr/README.md

 [![][travis-badge]][travis-link]
 [![][mit-badge]][mit]

 > This is the official plugin generator for Fly.
-In order to use this package you need to install [Yeoman][yeoman] in your system.
+You need to install [Yeoman][yeoman] to use this package.

 ## Install